PRX/proxy.prx.org/README.md

 Any paths not explicitly indicated in the routes will fall through to the Corporate site proxy.
 So you'll stay on the www.prx.org domain, and see the corporate site.

+When running as the origin behind a CDN, the proxy will not receive the viewer request domain (e.g., prx.org).
+The CDN can be configured to pass an `x-prx-domain` header with the origin request to indicate which rule set should be used to handle the request.

 ### Adding a route